iRedona516/iRedona516/README.md

 <h1>Hello!
 I'm Isiah! 🇵🇭</h1>
-I'm a Coding Instructor and Curriculum Devleoper specializing in Full-Stack App Development using Machine Learning Libraries, with experience in Database Optimization.
+I'm a Coding Instructor and Curriculum Developer specializing in Full-Stack App Development using Machine Learning Libraries, with experience in Database Optimization.
 Some of the projects I've helped students develop have received international recognition and rewards from the U.S. GameGala Competition 🎮! <br> <br>
 My most recent projects include a simple Full-Stack Application using Flask and JavaScript used for curriculum instruction, and a real-time Discord Bot for a 200+ member server 🤖!
 I'm currently working on breaking into Tech with my first full-time role, so job recommendations or referrals are highly appreciated! <br> <br>